Sean Penn

-In addition to his film work, Penn has engaged in political and social activism, including his criticism of the George W. Bush administration, his contact with the Presidents of Cuba and Venezuela, and his humanitarian work in the aftermath of Hurricane Katrina in 2005 and the 2010 Haiti earthquake.
+Penn has also engaged in political and social activism, including his criticism of the George W. Bush administration, his contact with the presidents of Cuba and Venezuela, his humanitarian work in the aftermath of Hurricane Katrina in 2005 and the 2010 Haiti earthquake, and his support for Ukraine President Volodymyr Zelenskyy amidst the Russian-Ukrainian War.

 Early life

-Penn was born in Santa Monica, California, to actor and director Leo Penn and actress Eileen Ryan (née Annucci).
+Sean Justin Penn was born on August 17, 1960, in Santa Monica, California, to actor and director Leo Penn and actress Eileen Ryan (née Annucci).
 His older brother is musician Michael Penn.
 His younger brother, actor Chris Penn, died in 2006.
-His father was Jewish, the son of emigrants from Merkinė, Lithuania, while his mother was a Catholic of Irish and Italian descent.
-Penn was raised in a secular home in Malibu, California, and attended Malibu Park Junior High School and Santa Monica High School, as Malibu had no high school at that time.
+His father was a Jew whose parents were emigrants from Merkinė in Lithuania, and his mother was a Catholic of Irish and Italian descent.

+Penn was raised in a secular home in Malibu, California, and attended Malibu Park Junior High School and Santa Monica High School.
 He began making short films with some of his childhood friends including actors Emilio Estevez and Charlie Sheen, who lived near his home.